xiaoliunlc/xiaoliunlc.github.io/_pages/about.md

 <font color="red"><b>
 Please visit and star our opensource project <a href="https://github.com/microsoft/SimXNS">SimXNS</a>.
 We are hiring NLP interns!
-If you’re interested in information retrieval, please contact me through email (xiao.liu.msrasia AT microsoft.com).
+If you’re interested, please contact me through email (xiao.liu.msrasia AT microsoft.com).
 </b></font>

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.